CruS-Modding-Infrastructure/crus-mod-packager/README.md

 CruSModPackager is a Godot plugin made specifically for exporting Cruelty Squad mods.
 It streamlines the process of fetching imported files, creating the mod info and exporting the mod, among other things.

 ## Installation
-Click Code > Download .zip and extract into your Cruelty Squad project's addons folder.
+Click Code > Download ZIP and extract into your Cruelty Squad project's addons folder.
 For a guide on how to get the Cruelty Squad project files, see [here.](https://hackmd.io/@OsM6oUcXSwG3mLNvTlPMZg/rk56jogV_)

 ## CruSModPackager WIP Guide (Also present in the plugin)